Crime in Antarctica: United States

 Although nations claim territory in Antarctica, the United States does not recognize these claims for the purposes of territorial jurisdiction.
 Examples proscribed conduct include murder, maiming, rape, arson, treason, and bribing a federal official.

+The U.S. Marshals Service maintains a small law enforcement presence at McMurdo Station, and briefs all incoming visitors on the consequences of committing crimes.

 New Zealand

 The Antarctica Act 1960 describes the jurisdiction of the courts of New Zealand to deal with offences committed in the Ross Dependency and certain other parts of Antarctica.

 Sexual harassment and assault

 The Australian Antarctic Division released an external review in 2022 revealing allegations of sexual harassment.
 The division director stepped down in 2023, ahead of the release of additional findings from a subsequent inquiry.

 The United States Antarctic Program commissioned an external review following allegations of sexual harassment.
 The resulting Sexual Assault/Harassment Prevention and Response (SAHPR) report was published in 2022, highlighting issues of sexual assault and harassment, mistrust of the contracted companies, and suggesting avenues for change.
 In response, the US Congress Committee of Science and Technology held a session addressing the report.
 In 2023, The National Science Foundation Office of the Inspector General released a report titled "Law Enforcement Perspectives on Sexual Assault and Stalking Issues Pertaining to the United States Antarctic Program".